JaKooLit/Ubuntu-Hyprland/README.md

 - the wallpaper offered to be downloaded towards the end is from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)
 - The dotfiles that will be pulled by this installer is only specific.
 Since newer dotfiles might not work properly

-> [!NOTE]
-> There is a lot of changes on Hyprland v0.40.0.
-And because of this, the latest Hyprland-Dots compatible for this script will be Hyprland-Dots v2.2.14 [`LINK`](https://github.com/JaKooLit/Hyprland-Dots/releases/tag/v2.2.14)

 #### ✨  Some notes on this installer / Prerequisites
-- This script is meant to install in Ubuntu 24.04 LTS
+- This script is meant to install for Ubuntu 24.10 Oracular Oriole
 - If you are using gnome already, DO NOT install SDDM.
 GDM will work.
 Apart from GDM and SDDM, any other Login Manager may not work nor launch Hyprland.
 However, hyprland can be launched through tty by type Hyprland
 - 🕯️ network-manager-gnome (nm-applet) has been removed from the packages to install.
 This is because it is known to restart the networkmanager causing issues in the installation process.
 After you boot up, inorder to get the network-manager applet, install network-manager-gnome. `sudo apt install network-manager-gnome` See below if your network or wifi became unmanaged after installation
 - If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
 This script will be installing proprietary nvidia drivers and will not deal with removal of nouveau.